Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Recap and Comparison

 \section{Recap and Comparison}

-Let us review our framework's mathematical structure and compare it to that of Vanrietvelde et al..
-Both frameworks originated from a translational invariant, toy model Lagrangian.
-While in \cite{vanrietvelde2020} the Legendre transformation was performed on the original, gauge dependent variables, in this thesis we first introduced gauge-invariant, relative variables.
+Let us review our framework's mathematical structure and and compare it to that of Vanrietvelde et al..
+Both frameworks originated from the same translational invariant, toy model Lagrangian.
+The re-derivation of some of the results was, therefore, expected and desired.
+While in \cite{vanrietvelde2020} the Legendre transformation was performed on the original, gauge dependent variables, in this article we first introduced gauge-invariant, relative variables.
 This mapping entailed a constraint of the relative positions.
 The Legendre transformation led to the known constraint for the sum of relative momenta, yielding a symmetrical Hamiltonian structure living in $\mathcal{P}_{orig}$.

 As the constraints were second-class, there was no gauge freedom to exploit and we could not obtain the perspective dependent descriptions by gauge fixing.
 Instead we showed that the perspective dependent descriptions can be understood as Darboux coordinates on the constraint surface.
 This approach allowed us to derive a broader class of perspective dependent frames.
 In addition to the already known relative momentum frames $\mathcal{P}_{pi}$ we derived the new relative position frames $\mathcal{P}_{qj}$.